optgeo/gel-tunnel/NOTES.md

 ## gel.pmtiles
 `gel.pmtiles` is a large map tile file (182 GB) provided by Source Cooperative.
 It is used for rendering maps efficiently.

+### Verification
+The `verify` task in the Makefile uses `go-pmtiles` to check the integrity of `gel.pmtiles`.
+This ensures the file is complete and valid for serving.

 ### Downloading
-The file is downloaded using `curl` with automatic retry enabled.
+The `download` task supports resuming interrupted downloads using the `-C -` option in `curl`.
 The Makefile automates this process.

 ### Storage
 The file is stored in the `data/` folder.
 A `.gitkeep` file ensures the folder is tracked in version control.